The Cavalier Club aims to provide up-to-date health information for all Cavalier owners on these pages.

 The Scheme currently recommends its breeders to heart test using the CKCS Club scheme.
-In 2010 this will be replaced by a KC/BVA scheme and will become mandatory for Assured Breeders.
+This will be replaced at a later date by a KC/BVA/VCS scheme and will become mandatory for Assured Breeders.

 The Assured Breeders Scheme also advises its breeders to seek advice from the Cavalier Club on MRI screening.
 It is unable to enforce that MRI screening is carried out.
 Likewise, the scheme has no power to insist that breeders follow recommended breeding guidelines.
 It is therefore necessary that purchasers check that eye testing, heart testing and MRI scanning of both parents has been carried out.
 Many club members, who are also Assured breeders, already routinely test their stock and exceed the requirements of the Kennel Club scheme.